Black Elderberry

 • Multitude of stems make good nesting habitat for birds.

-VISITORS ATTRACTED TO COMMON ELDERBERRY
+VISITORS ATTRACTED TO BLACK ELDERBERRY

 Wood Turtle by Evha